 Important: All inventory items will default to "For Sale" status once your inventory has been uploaded.
 Make sure you delete all "Sold" items from your inventory before uploading the file.

 Note: Our new Quantity feature allows you to list multiple copies of the same release at once.
-This feature is not compatible with the Bulk Upload Feature at this time.
+To read more about this feature please visit How To Sell Music On Discogs.

 To export your inventory:

 - Under the Marketplace drop-down menu, open the Inventory page.